Want to use big data to achieve the Sustainable Development Goals?

 - Submit a challenge to apply big data to

 - Submit a data set that coders, data scientists and techies will use to uncover trends or facts that will support solving the challenge

-During the training day in late October, participants will receive a full day of tailored coaching tailored to your needs.
+During the Big Data Hackathon on Nov 10 - 12, participants will work in multidisciplinary teams to solve the humanitarian challenge presented, with mentoring and support tailored to your needs.
 Thanks to the support of the IBM, you will also have a possibility to access multiple tools, including access to IBM Watson's “Open Bar”.
-After the training day, teams will have an additional 3 weeks to further develop the project.

 Open datasets that you can use:- Kaggle: use the search box to find open datasets on everything from government, health, and science to popular games and dating trends

 - Humanitarian Data Exchange: large datasets of humanitarian-related indicators

 - CERN's Open Datasets: access datasets from the ATLAS Experiment at CERN, based on 100 trillion proton collisions.

 - The CIA World Factbook: information on history, population, economy, government, infrastructure and military of 267 countries.